Shan2625/NeoPixels-Shan/README.md

 LED_INVERT = False         # Don't flip the signal to the lights

 # --- Customizable Color Theme ---
-# These are the special colors we will use to make our lights pretty
+# These are the special colors we will use
 BASE_COLOR       = (0, 105, 148)     # Deep Blue color
 ACCENT_COLOR     = (139, 69, 19)     # Burnt Amber color (like orange-brown)
 SPARKLE_COLOR    = (240, 240, 240)   # Soft White sparkle color